zzANDREYzz/DBAttachmentPickerController/README.md

 ### Presentation

-After creation Attachment Picker Controller you should set additional options (see [Property list section](#property-list)) if needed and present it.
+After creation Attachment Picker Controller you should set additional options if needed (see the [Property list section](#property-list)) and present it.

 - `-presentOnViewController:` - Present attachment picker controller on specify UIViewController.